mozilla/mig/doc/console.rst

 infrastructure.
 It includes the number of agents and endpoints, broken down by version of the agent ,and a list of the latest actions that have run.

-Underneath the dasboard, the user is invited to interact in a prompt that starts with **mig>**.
+Underneath the dashboard, the user is invited to interact in a prompt that starts with **mig>**.

 .. code:: bash